kubewarden/docs/docs/security/threat-model.md

 ## Threat 2 - Attacker passes workloads which require complex  processing causing timeouts

-An attacker, who can access the admission controller at a network level, passes requests to  the admission controller which require complex processing, causing timeouts as the  admission controller uses compute power to process the workloads
+An attacker, who can access the admission controller at a network level, passes requests to the admission controller requiring complex processing and causing timeouts as the  admission controller uses compute power to process the workloads

 **Mitigation**